core-wg/oscore/draft-ietf-core-object-security.md

 ### Inner Options {#inner-options}

-When using OSCORE, Inner option message fields (marked in column E of {{fig-option-protection}}) are sent in a way analogous to communicating in a protected manner directly with the other endpoint.
+Inner option message fields (class E) are used in a way analogous to communicating in a protected manner directly with the other endpoint.

 The sending endpoint SHALL write the Inner option message fields present in the original CoAP message into the plaintext of the COSE object {{plaintext}}, and then remove the Inner option message fields from the OSCORE message.